 Why is my VPN showing DOWN even though it used to work?

 Possible reasons: credential mismatch, peer address change, firewall blocking required ports, NAT-T issues, or the remote end being down.
 Check credentials, verify the peer IP, inspect firewall rules, and review logs for errors.
+Edge secure network vpn cost: pricing insights, plans, and value for 2026

 How do I fix a VPN that keeps flapping between UP and DOWN?